Structure (mathematical logic): Embeddings

-Thus an embedding is the same thing as a strong homomorphism which is one-to-one.
+Thus an embedding is the same thing as a strong homomorphism which is injective.

 The category σ-Emb of σ-structures and σ-embeddings is a concrete subcategory of σ-Hom.

 Induced substructures correspond to subobjects in σ-Emb.
 If σ has only function symbols, σ-Emb is the subcategory of monomorphisms of σ-Hom.
 In this case induced substructures also correspond to subobjects in σ-Hom.

 Example

 As seen above, in the standard encoding of graphs as structures the induced substructures are precisely the induced subgraphs.
 However, a homomorphism between graphs is the same thing as a homomorphism between the two structures coding the graph.
 In the example of the previous section, even though the subgraph H of G is not induced, the identity map id: H → G is a homomorphism.
 This map is in fact a monomorphism in the category σ-Hom, and therefore H is a subobject of G which is not an induced substructure.